Damilola-ops/Damilola-ops.github.io/content/Articles/diff_attention.md

 ## Implementation
-This implementation follows the assumption that the differential attention layer is implemented as a standalone module that can be imported into a decoder.
+This implementation assumes that the differential attention layer is implemented as a standalone module.

 ```